Tourist Rooming House and Short Term Rentals

 Wisconsin allows the rental of one to four sleeping accommodations, which can be rooms of a home or an entire home.

-All City of West Allis Tourist Rooming Houses must be licensed through the Southwest Suburban Health Department and must inspected annually to verify the operation meets all requirements of Wisconsin law related to general public health.
+All Tourist Rooming Houses must be licensed through the Southwest Suburban Health Department and must inspected annually to verify the operation meets all requirements of Wisconsin law related to general public health.

-3. Apply for the license and schedule an inspection.
-Complete the License and Scheduling application.
+3. Apply for the license and schedule an inspection: Complete the License and Scheduling application for your jurisdiction.
 After the approved pre-inspection, you will receive the license and be able to rent out sleeping accommodations.